-SEO for authors, books and ebooks is a term that probably makes most writers shudder at the thought.
-Isn’t SEO for books some kind of technological science for geeks?
+SEO for ebooks, books, and authors is a term that probably makes most writers shudder at the thought.

-But what is SEO for authors?
-Simply put, SEO is finding the answer to this question.
+Simply put, SEO is about finding the answer to this question.

-What words and phrases will potential book buyers use to find both my books and me?
+What words and phrases will potential book buyers use to find my books?

-If you think that your book title and author name is enough, you will be 100% wrong as it is highly unlikely that anyone knows you or your book, so, therefore, why would they search using these words?
+If you think your book title and author name are enough, you will be 100% wrong.
+It is highly unlikely that anyone knows you or your book title, so why would they search using these words?

-What is needed are keywords and short phrases that people WILL use when searching for subjects that are of interest to them.
+What you need are keywords and short phrases that people WILL use when searching for subjects that are of interest to them.

 Louis by Derek Haines